 The darkness impaired my vision.
-I was having trouble seeing where I was going as I ran down the halls of the second floor, letting out panted breaths without stopping.
+I was having trouble seeing where I was going as I ran down the halls of the second floor, letting out ragged breathes without stopping.

 However, they continued to pursue me, and boy were they relentless.
 I ran into the cafeteria and hid behind the trash bin.
-I gingerly peeked over, gleaming at the entrance with my eye-widening at what I was seeing.
+I gingerly peeked over, gleaming at the entrance with my eyes widening at what I was seeing.

-"Okay. if there's nowhere left to run and no place to hide, then I guess the only option is to fight."
-I had never used my powers in a fight before. however, that made it the perfect opportunity to try and I won't, it was going to be messy.
-I had been testing this ability by using bottles in the basement and, after that, I would clean up the refuge before my relatives came home.
+"Okay.
+If there's nowhere left to run and no place to hide, then I guess the only option is to fight."
+I had never used my powers in a fight before, however that made it the perfect opportunity to try, and I knew it was going to be messy.
+I had been testing this ability by using bottles in the basement and, after that I would clean up the refuge before my relatives came home.

 It struck the shadow people, incinerating about 5 or 6 of them into dust.
 However, that wasn't enough as they regrouped and charged again.
 That blast exerted much of my energy, having only an iota left to stay conscious as I sat down and waited for them to arrive.